PeiHsiuLu/PeiHsiuLu/README.md

 ## 🎯 About Me

 Hello!
-I'm a passionate software developer with an interest in [mention your specific field, e.g., web development, data science, AI].
+I'm a passionate software developer with an interest in web development and AI.
 I enjoy tackling challenges and learning new technologies to solve real-world problems.
 My goal is to continuously grow as a developer and contribute to impactful projects.

 ---

 ## 🔧 Skills

-- **Programming Languages**: Python, C, JavaScript, [Add others you're familiar with]
+- **Programming Languages**: Python, C, SQL
-- **Frameworks & Libraries**: React, Flask, Django, [Add any others]
+- **Frameworks & Libraries**: React, Flask
-- **Tools**: Git, Docker, VS Code
+- **Tools**: Git,VS Code, LLM

 ---